 The most common way of programming and controlling a quadcopter is by an RC transmitter.
 You can usually choose between two modes, Acrobatic or Stable.
 For controlling the quad in Acrobatic mode, the Gyroscope is the only one who sends the values to processing.

 In this case, the controlling sticks are there only for controlling and setting the speed of rotation for the three axes, and if you let go of them, the values are not re-balanced automatically.

 This comes in handy for those who want to perform aerial stunts, because tilting the drone a bit is possible, and after the release of the sticks, the quad keeps the position.
 It’s not a good mode for beginners because it is quite difficult to control your quad in this mode.

 In the beginning, use the second mode because for determining the drone’s orientation, every single sensor works in this mode.
 The motor speeds will be controlled automatically, and the drone will be balanced on its own.

-We are hoping that this article helped you and gave you a better insight to what each part of the quadcopter does.
+We are hoping that this article helped you and gave you a better insight into what each part of the quadcopter does.
 Now you should know how to select the right parts for your quadcopter.
 If you manage to build your own quadcopter and everything goes well, you can check out our other article about flying a Quadcopter on our site.

-As a gift to you, in hoping that you will enter the world of drone hobby and stay here, here is a video that shows how to put all the parts we mentioned together and build an Arduino Quadcopter from scratch:
+As a gift to you, in hopes that you will enter the world of drone hobby and stay here, here is a video that shows how to put all the parts we mentioned together and build an Arduino Quadcopter from scratch: